nap2000/docs/online-layout.rst

 The questions panel is shown when the survey is opened for editing.
 It contains the questions in the survey alsong with blue buttons for adding new questions.
 The last button in the panel is labelled "Add new question" and this adds a question at the end of the survey.
-The smaller unlabelled blue button between each question also adds a new question at the location of the button.
+The smaller unlabelled blue buttons between each question also adds a new question at the location of the button.

 .. figure::  _images/layout1.jpg
    :align:   center